godotengine/godot-docs/tutorials/scripting/gdscript/warnings/confusable_local_declaration.rst

 .. code-block:: none

-    The %s "%s" is declared below in the parent block.
+    The variable "my_param" is declared below in the parent block.

 The default warning level for this warning is **Warn**.